 - Batman Beyond: Return of the Joker: Joker captures Tim Drake a.k.a.
 Robin and gives him a personality makeover in his own image.
-"J.J." ends up snapping back just enough to kill the Joker, but is still horribly insane and needs years of therapy to recover.
+"J.J." ends up snapping back just enough to kill the Joker, but is still horribly traumatized and needs years of therapy to recover.

 - One episode of Bionic Six combined this with In the Blood.
-The good professor wiped his evil brother Doctor Scarab's memory with the best of intentions to reform him, and was re-teaching him basic skills... and hard sciences.
+The good professor wiped his evil brother Doctor Scarab's memory with the best of intentions to reform him and was re-teaching him basic skills... and hard sciences.
 This new Scarab was more competent, smarter, and managed to hook up with his old goons to do a near successful attack on the Bionic Six.
 So, this trope works both ways for the good and evil.

 - On one episode of Pinky and the Brain, Brain makes Pinky smarter, hoping that he will now be helpful in his plans for world conquest.
 But Brain finds that Pinky is too smart, always pointing out the flaws in Brain's plans.
 To restore balance, Brain applies the same process in reverse and makes himself dumb.
 Unfortunately, so has Pinky.

-- In Dexters Laboratory, Dexter once attempted this on Dee Dee, as he was tired of her destroying his lab, via a brain transplant.
+- In Dexter's Laboratory, Dexter once attempted this on Dee Dee, as he was tired of her destroying his lab, via a brain transplant.
 She turned out to be far more competent than him at science.

-- In the Invader Zim episode "GIR goes crazy and stuff", Zim gets fed up with his sidekick GIR's insane behavior and tinkers with his behavioral modifier to lock him in "serious mode".
+- In the Invader Zim episode "GIR Goes Crazy And Stuff", Zim gets fed up with his sidekick GIR's insane behavior and tinkers with his behavioral modifier to lock him in "serious mode".
 It succeeds... and then GIR starts questioning Zim's methods because they are stupid and ineffective.
 In the end, after trying to accomplish the mission goal himself as well as trying to eliminate Zim, he is restored to his usual stupid, non-threatening self.

 - Spoofed in Gotham Girls.
-After Poison Ivy uses pollen that "changes the victim's moral outlook", Batgirl becomes a criminal that joins Ivy and Harley Quinn on a crime spree.
+After Poison Ivy uses pollen that "changes the victim's moral outlook", Batgirl becomes a criminal who joins Ivy and Harley Quinn on a crime spree.
 Harley, however, quickly feels overworked, and she decides that Batgirl was nicer before the personality shift.
 Of course, after Harley gives Batgirl the antidote, Batgirl returns to her normal law-abiding criminal-chasing self and immediately captures Harley and Ivy.

 - Duck Dodgers got this makeover thanks to one of Ignacius' inventions.
 The new Dodgers not only became hyper-competent but even better than everyone else.
-Then he tried to pull a Pygmalion Plot on the whole Earth, because it didn't live up to his expectations.
+Then he tried to pull a Pygmalion Plot on the whole Earth because it didn't live up to his expectations.
 It could easily have been permanent, as it took all the effort from I.Q., Cadet, Marvin and the Queen to get him back to his old self.

 - Altruism example!
 In the My Little Pony: Friendship Is Magic episode "Green Isn't Your Color", Fluttershy agrees to model some of Rarity's dresses for the photographer Photo Finish, who ends up taking a shine to Fluttershy and doesn't care a slap about the dresses.
 Rarity spends the entire episode encouraging Fluttershy to go be a rich and famous model because she feels guilty about envying Fluttershy's success and wants to be a supportive friend.
 Fluttershy, for her part, hates the attention, and they're both bitter that with Photo Finish eating up Fluttershy's time, they can't hang out anymore.
-Twilight Sparkle spends the entire episode being confidant to them both, but sworn to secrecy for the sake of one another's feelings, and nearly loses her marbles not saying the two sentences that would fix the problem.
+Twilight Sparkle spends the entire episode being a confidant to them both, but swore to secrecy for the sake of one another's feelings, and nearly loses her marbles not saying the two sentences that would fix the problem.

-There's just one thing I don't get, though.
+Moe: There's just one thing I don't get, though.
 When my face was crushed, why'd it go back to my old face?
 I mean, shouldn't it have turned into some kind of third face that was different?
 Heh.
 Don't make no—(end credits abruptly cut him off)